openebs/openebs/CONTRIBUTING.md

 ## Contributing to Source Code & Bug Fixes

-Provide PRs for bug fixes or enhancements to the source code.
+Provide PRs with appropriate tags for bug fixes or enhancements to the source code.
+For a list of tags that could be used, take a look [here]((./contribute/labels-of-issues.md)).

+Refer to this [document](./contribute/design/code-structuring.md) for more information on code structuring and some guidelines on the same.

+## Solving existing Issues
+Head over to [issues](www.github.com/openebs/openebs/issues) to find issues where helped is needed from contributors, look over our [list of labels guide](./contribute/labels-of-issues.md) to help you find issues that you can solve faster. **(What guidelines are used here by OpenEBS, need to add the same. - Review needed)**

 ---
 ### Sign your work